UModeler/UModeler.github.io/_sources/menu.txt

 ---------------------------------------------------------------------------------------------------------------------------------

-Create Modeler Object
+Create
 ==========================
 Creates a game object with a ``UModeler`` component.

 ---------------------------------------------------------------------------------------------------------------------------------

-Create Modeler Objec with  Collider
+Create with  Collider
 ========================================
 Creates a game object with a ``UModeler`` component and a ``Mesh Collider`` component.

 ---------------------------------------------------------------------------------------------------------------------------------

-Add UModeler To Select Objects
+UModelerize
 ========================================
 Adds ``UModeler`` component to all the selected game objects with a ``Mesh Filter`` component to make the mesh editable.